rundsk/dsk/README.md

 ## The Design Definitions Tree

-The _design definitions tree_ (DDT for short), is a directory containing other nested directories.
-Each one most often at least contains a `readme.md` file.
-This is simply a Markdown formatted text file that.
-Other Markdown files are supported too like `api.md` and `comments.md`.
+The _design definitions tree_ (DDT for short), is a directory again containing other nested directories.
+Each one often contains at least a markdown formatted `readme.md` file for describing the design.
+You can freely add more document and name them like i.e. `api.md`, `explain.md` or `comments.md`.

+_Note_: The `readme.md` is in no ways treated specially by DSK, but is usually displayed by GitHub as the primary document of a directory.

 There is the configuration file `index.json` which we describe in the following section.
 Any other file will be considered an _Asset_ that is it can be embedded inside the Markdow files or downloaded throug the frontend.

 ```
 example
 ├── AUTHORS.txt                 <- optional, see "Owners & Authors" below
 ├── DataEntry
 │   ├── Button
-│   │   ├── exploration.sketch  <- Asset
+│   │   ├── exploration.sketch  <- asset
-│   │   ├── index.json          <- Configuration
+│   │   ├── index.json          <- configuration
-│   │   └── readme.md           <- Main markdown file
+│   │   └── readme.md           <- document
 │   ├── TextField
 │   │   ├── Password
 │   │   │   └── readme.md
-│   │   ├── api.md
+│   │   ├── api.md              <- another document
 │   │   ├── index.json
 │   │   ├── readme.md
 │   │   └── unmask.svg